-It incorporates a colour daylight camera and high-resolution thermal imaging system for capturing high-quality imagery and videos of potential threats even in poor visibility conditions.
+It incorporates a colour daylight camera and high-resolution thermal imaging system for capturing high-quality images and videos of potential threats even in poor visibility conditions.

-The payload system also integrates various other sensors including automatic target tracking system, geo-registration, moving target indicator, communications, and a standard inertial navigation system (INS).
+The payload system also integrates various other sensors, including an automatic target tracking system, geo-registration, moving target indicator, communications, and standard inertial navigation system (INS).

-The onboard INS provides inertial information and guidance for the drone during the flight.
+The on-board INS provides inertial information and guidance for the drone during flight.

 Command and control

 During operation, the Skylark C UAV sends high-resolution imagery and ISTAR data to a portable mission control system (MCS) via a secured, encrypted communication link.

 Operators at the control station store and analyse the sensor data and send back mission commands to the UAV through the data link.

 The drone can also be controlled using fly-by-camera technology.

 Propulsion and performance of Skylark C UAV